How to Tell If You Qualify for Disability Tax Credits

 If you’ve read the above information and still feel unsure whether or not you should proceed with an application for the Disability Tax Credit, why not fill out the self-assessment form provided by the Canada Revenue Agency (CRA)?
 Find out more about the Disability Tax Credit Form here.

-In order to apply for the Disability Tax Credit, you must fill out Form T2201 which includes a self-assessment questionnaire.
+To apply for the Disability Tax Credit, you must fill out Form T2201 which includes a self-assessment questionnaire.
 You can find the form online, or you can ask yourself the following questions:

 1. Do you expect your impairment in physical or mental functions to last (or has it already lasted) a minimum of 12 months?
 (If yes, continue answering the following questions.
-If no, you are not eligible for the Disability Tax Credit)
+If not, you are not eligible for the Disability Tax Credit)

 2. Are you blind?
 Y/N